lia0wang/dodo_streams/assumptions.md

 1. Users can not join the channel where he/she/sth is already a member.
 2. Users can join 0, 1 or more channels.

+### channel_invite_v1

+1. Users can join any channel that the user is being invited, regardless tha channel is private or not.

 ## Data store

 1. There will be an entry for storing the information of users.